rubenmesserschmidt/Instant-Clean_docs/docs/source/update.rst

 #############

 #.
 Uninstall the old version of Instant Clean.
 #.
+Download the new version from your orders on Blender Market or Gumroad.
+#.
 Follow the :doc:`installation` instructions and choose the new addon .zip file.
 #.
 Restart Blender.
 #.
 That's it.
 Enjoy the new version of Instant Clean!